OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 In the example above, as PBKDF2 computation time depend on the target system, **iteration_count** must have a number implying that the computation time on the target system must take at least 1 second.
 500.000 is a good example, but please note that, as PBKDF2 is **not** time constant, this configuration is highly dependant on the target machine and you should probably [test the appropriate number for your specific situation](../assets/Password_Storage_Cheat_Sheet_Test_PBKDF2_Iterations.java).

 Designers select one-way adaptive functions to implement `protect()` because these functions can be configured to cost (linearly or exponentially) more than a hash function to execute.
-Defenders adjust work factor to keep pace with threats’ increasing hardware capabilities.
+Defenders adjust work factor to keep pace with threats' increasing hardware capabilities.
 Those implementing adaptive one-way functions must tune work factors so as to impede attackers while providing acceptable user experience and scale.

-Additionally, adaptive one-way functions do not effectively prevent reversal of common dictionary-based credentials (users with password ‘password’) regardless of user population size or salt usage.
+Additionally, adaptive one-way functions do not effectively prevent reversal of common dictionary-based credentials (users with password 'password') regardless of user population size or salt usage.

 #### Work Factor